mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

 ## Pre-Math Camp

-I gave myself a month between my last day at work and the beginning of math camp.
+I gave myself a month betweenmy last day at work and the beginning of math camp.
 I moved in with my parents and spent time with family and friends.
 I tried to close up some personal projects I was working on.
 I also tried to get myself set-up for school: I bought an iPad and set-up Notability (which I highly recommend!!).
 I read a few books, skimmed some notes I made in undergrad for my math and econ classes, and watched some random youtube videos.
 So I wouldn’t say I “studied hard” before math camp at all - rather, I familiarized myself with some core concepts so that I wasn’t lost with the basics.
 I am actually glad I did and wish I knew how I could have focused my review better.

 Based on my experience retrospectively, I think the three most important concepts to refresh before math camp are:
 <ul>